EMH333/CloudflareInternshipApplication/README.md

-# Cloudflare Intern Ping Application
+# Cloudflare Internship Application: Ping Application

 This is a simple application built in Go designed to ping a host via ICMP.
 This program supports both IPv4 and IPv6.
 It has options for Time To Live and the interval between sending packets.

+The original prompt can be found here: [https://github.com/cloudflare-internship-2020/internship-application-systems](https://github.com/cloudflare-internship-2020/internship-application-systems)

 ## Usage